Magnetic Filters: Magnetic cleaner for boiler maintenance

 When the magnet picks up dirt from the sludge, the filter becomes blocked.
 That then stops it from working effectively.
 This means that you will need to clean the filter each year – but can you do this yourself?
 Well, the good news is that you can!

 It can, though, be a bit of a messy job so many people ask for the cleaning to be completed during the service of their boiler.
+Also, ask if this will affect the boiler service cost to help you decide if you want it done by the engineer or not.
 Do remember to let the customer support team know that you need this done so that enough time is allocated to your appointment.

 Step One – Getting prepared to clean the magnetic filter